 Continued investment in Colorado’s academic, military, and space infrastructure is vital to making our state a center of excellence for space.
-The Colorado Space Coalition (CSC) understands the importance of public and private-sector partnerships, and works closely with Colorado’s Congressional Delegation and state leaders to ensure that public policy decisions support this critical industry.
-Specifically, the CSC advocates for the following legislative strategies:
+The Colorado Space Coalition understands the importance of public and private-sector partnerships, and works closely with Colorado state leaders to ensure that public policy decisions support this critical industry.

-To further pave the way for Spaceport Colorado, legislation passed in 2012 will help expand the state’s aerospace economy.
+Legislation was passed in 2012 to further pave the way for Colorado Air and Space Port and help expand the state’s aerospace economy.
 Senate Bill 35 (2012) limited the liability for public and private entities holding a Federal Aviation Administration license for spaceflight activities.
-The legislation is an important first step in initiating commercial spaceflight activities in the state.
+The legislation is an important first step in initiating commercial spaceflight activities in Colorado.

 Personal property used in an orbital space facility, a space propulsion system, satellite, or space station is exempt from sales and use taxes.
-The exemption will encourage capital investment in aerospace manufacturing supplies.
+The exemption serves to encourage capital investment in aerospace manufacturing in the state.